chevere/workflow/README.md

 ### Testing Job action

-For testing a Job what you need to test is the Action that defines that given Job against `__invoke` action.
+For testing a Job test the Action that defines that given Job against `__invoke` action.

+🪄 Chevere will automatically check your Action I/O.

 ```php
 $action = new MyAction();